medha-rudra/Music-Separation-App/README.md

 Rather than send the large MP3 files through Redis, I am using the Min.io object storage system (or other object store) to store the song contents ***and*** the output of the waveform separation.

-In my reference solution, I had a single 'bucket' called "queue" that holds the objects containing MP3 songs to process and another bucket called "output" to hold the results ready for download:
+In my solution, I have a single 'bucket' called "queue" that holds the objects containing MP3 songs to process and another bucket called "output" to hold the results ready for download:
 ![buckets](images/buckets.png)

 The "output" bucket has objects named `<songhash>-<track>.mp3` that contain the separate tracks of a song: